Teri Meri Kahani (film)

 Teri Meri Kahani (Urdu: تیری میری کہانی) is a 2021 Pakistani romantic comedy television film produced by Abdullah Kadwani and Asad Qureshi under their production house 7th Sky Entertainment and was premiered on Geo Entertainment.
 It was written by Saima Akram Chaudhry and directed by Aeshun Talish.
 Teri Meri Kahani marked the debut of Haroon Kadwani in the lead role along with Sehar Khan, Bushra Ansari, Usmaan Peerzada and Jawed Sheikh.

 The television film premiered on 3 April 2021 in Pakistan on Geo TV.
 The telefilm received countrywide praise for its direction, writing, location, cast and cinematography.

 Plot

 The film starts with two family friends, Jalaluddin Akbar, and Abdul Qudus.
-Jalaluddin Akbar is fed up with his perennial underachiever rich spoiled son, Armaan, and is impressed with Abdul Qudus's intelligent, smart daughter who studies in the same college where Armaan studies.
-Armaan has a heart full of hatred for Zara as his father always compares and praises her.
-He has a full goal to expose Zara as he believes that she cheats by taking notes done by her friend Wafa.
-Slowly the hatred between the two blossoms into love.
+Jalaluddin Akbar is fed up with his perennial underachiever rich spoiled son, Armaan, and is impressed with Abdul Qudus's intelligent, smart daughter who studies in the same college as Armaan.
+Armaan has a heart full of hatred for Zara as his father always compares the two and praises her as an ideal child.
+He is intent on exposing Zara as he believes that she cheats by taking notes done by her friend Wafa.
+Slowly the hatred between the two turns into love.